settermjd/mezzio-markdown-blog/README.md

 If you use Twig as your view renderer, while you don't need to, you can create more feature-rich templates by installing [PHP's Intl extension][php-intl-ext-url], and the [twig/markdown-extra][twig-markdown-extra-ext-url] and [twig/intl-extra][twig-intl-ext-url] packages.

-You can install PHP's Intl extension using your package manager or from source.
-You can install the two Twig packages using the following command:
+After installing PHP's Intl extension using your package manager or from source, install the two Twig packages using the following command:

 ```bash
 composer require twig/intl-extra twig/markdown-extra